-4) Apply soil amendments and grass seed
+4) Apply soil amendments and seed your lawn this spring

 Compost is my favorite ingredient to add to my lawn during renovation.
 Other nutrients you should add will be listed in your soil test report.
 In the absence of this information, nitrogen is a given that’s always needed.
 It’s the nutrient that puts the green in grass (non-scientifically speaking of course).
 The soil test information is helpful here because it tells you exactly how much to add (without adding too much, which is bad on so many levels—including burning).
 I use Milorganite for this.
 It’s a non-burning organic nitrogen source that takes the worry out of this.